World Series Odds

 The World Series futures market is open year-round.
 As always, there’s some variance in the odds at the top online sportsbooks, but a clear consensus usually emerges with 5-6 favorites leading the field.
 Check the odds feed above for the latest numbers for the clubs poised to be in contention for a World Series crown this season.

-The Yankees and Mets are among the top contenders according to the futures market, so it could be a very intriguing MLB season here in NY.
+The Yankees are among the top contenders according to the futures market, while the Mets are in the middle tier of teams.
+It could be a very intriguing MLB season here in NY.

 The MLB season is a lengthy one.
 From Opening Day onward, the regular season is jam-packed with options.
 Things slow down a bit once the postseason comes around and into the World Series.
 For each game, there will be MLB baseball odds listed for the matchup.
-If you click on the MLB or baseball tab at online and mobile sportsbooks, here’s what you’ll see.
+If you click on the MLB or baseball tab at an online or mobile sportsbook, such as the WynnBet NY sportsbook app, here’s what you’ll see.

 The standard listing calls for road teams on top and the home side on the bottom.
 To the right are the odds and lines for three bet types: moneyline, runline, and totals.
 We’ll cover how they work shortly.
 For now, know that the direction of the numbers is important: negative for favorites and positive for underdogs.